AmmarSayed/github-slideshow/_posts/0000-01-02-AmmarSayed.md

 ---
 layout: slide
-title: "Welcome to AmmarSayed slide!"
+title: "Awesome AmmarSayed slide!"
 ---

-This is AmmarSayed Slide...
+This is AmmarSayed Slide.
 Use the left arrow to go back!